Mibew/docs.mibew.org/src/development/server-side-events.md

 `\Mibew\EventDispatcher\Events::USERS_UPDATE_VISITORS_ALTER` constant.

-This event is triggered before the list of active site visitors list is sent to the **Users application** on the client side.
+This event is triggered before the list of active site visitors list is sent to the **Users application** on the **Client** side.
 It provides plugins an ability to alter the list.
 A plugin can attach some custom fields to each visitor or even completely replace the whole list.
 An associative array with the following items is passed to event handlers:

 * _'visitors'_: array of visitors, each item is the data related to a single visitor.
 See "[Load visitors](#load-visitors-event)" event and